jwortmann/quick-view/README.md

 [![Version](https://img.shields.io/github/v/release/jwortmann/quick-view?label=version)](https://github.com/jwortmann/quick-view/releases)
 [![Downloads](https://img.shields.io/packagecontrol/dt/QuickView)](https://packagecontrol.io/packages/QuickView)

-This package for Sublime Text provides the hover preview popups for images and CSS colors from Adobe Brackets.
+This package for Sublime Text provides preview popups for images and CSS colors on mouse hover.

-The design of the hover popups is intended to reproduce the style of the Quick View feature from Brackets, but it uses adaptive colors based on the color scheme and the plugin logic was written from scratch.
+The design of the hover popups is intended to reproduce the style of the Quick View feature from Adobe Brackets, but it uses adaptive colors based on the color scheme and the plugin logic was written from scratch.

 ## Installation